Kaspersky Software Found In 15 Percent Of Federal Agencies

-Roughly 15 percent of U.S. agencies still have some form of Kaspersky software in their systems, the Department of Homeland Security told congress Tuesday.
+Roughly 15 percent of U.S. agencies still have some form of Kaspersky software in their systems, the Department of Homeland Security told Congress Tuesday.

 The report comes after President Donald Trump ordered agencies in September to remove all traces of the Russian software, for fears the firm has served as a puppet for Russian President Vladimir Putin.
 The order told agencies to identify any use within 30 days and stop use within 90 days amid concerns that the antivirus has been spying on computers and transmitting information to the Russian government.